JamesM25/advising-tool/documentation/api.md

 | Prerequisites    | array  | Array of courses that must be completed before the student is eligible for this course.                                                                                |

-Note that this is largely equivalent to the format used by the `GET /api/courses/{ID}` route, except for the `ID` and `NumPrerequisites` fields, which are excluded as they are redundant when creating new data.
+Note that this is largely equivalent to the format used by the `GET /api/courses/{ID}` route, except for the `ID` field, which is excluded as it is redundant when creating new data.

 If redundant fields are included in the input, they are ignored.